ClojureBridge/curriculum/outline/data_structures.md

 ; => (2 3)
 ```

 A lot of these are the same as you saw with vectors.
-Let's talk about what's different.
-Look at the `associative?` function.
-This time it's false.
-Can you guess why?
-In a list, we don't have keys to look stuff up by.
-If you want an item from a list, you have to take items off the top until you get what you're looking for.

 You can use `conj` with lists, too.
 What's different from when we use it with vectors?
 New items get added to the head of the list. `conj` works with all the data structure we're going to cover, but it doesn't promise where it will add the new item: that's specific to the type of data structure.